The Rainbow Color Map(31 May 2014)

 Figure 2: These two panels show the same data, but with different colormaps.
 On the left, the “Rainbow” colormap provides a very colorful and vibrant image, however, it masks significant features in the data, and emphasizes less important ones.
 The “Perceptual” colormap in the right panel explicitly identifies the “0” in the data, which is sea level, and provides monotonic luminance variations above and below zero.
 This colormap provides a more faithful representation of the structures in the data.
 This tutorial shows how to produce a perceptual palette in ROOT.

 Color maps in High Energy Physics

 The rainbow is used a lot in High Energy Physics.
-Still it is the default color map in system like ROOT.
 On 2012, July 4th physics results showing the evidence of a new boson compatible with the Higgs boson signature were presented by the LHC experiments.
 Several plots using rainbow color maps were shown.
 On all of them the results were very clear, and were cross- checked by all kinds of other representations like bar charts or contour plots.
 Nevertheless we will see in this page how better color maps could have been used.

 How the rainbow color map can mask structure in the data